 5) Engaging in things that you love

 Exposing yourself to beautiful things, such as sunsets, time spent in nature, lovely images, or playing with your pets can have a positive impact on your mood.
+Try yoga poses to activate the vagus nerve.

 Randomized controlled research published emphasizes that everything that elicits positive emotions—and this is different for everyone—increases vagal tone and has been demonstrated to be a factor in maintaining good physical health.